alt-research/mach-avs-operator-setup/doc/build-from-source.md

 ## Compile
 1. `mach-avs`

-    For mach-avs, it is mainly wrritten in `solidity` and `go`.
+    For mach-avs, it is mainly written in `solidity` and `go`.

-    For the steps to compile this repo, please check the doc: [mach-avs#build-and-run](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#build-and-run)
+    For the steps to compile this repo, please check [mach-avs#build-and-run](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#build-and-run)

 2. `mach`